 Although this mistake was undoubtedly very stupid on Kim’s part, it is, to be honest, a fairly easy one to make, and demonstrates how those serious about security need to carefully think through the implications of their setup.
-Remember that Kim was a student at one of the world’s top universities, and as an Asian student he would likely have had to work twice as hard as white students (and there is no affirmative action program for Asians in the US) to gain entry.
+Remember that Kim was a student at one of the world’s top universities.
 He is not dumb.

 In Kim’s case, he should instead have gone somewhere with open WiFi (such as public library or café), which would have made it very difficult to catch him.
 Using VPN instead of Tor may have helped a little as it is a little less obvious to spot, but would still have been vulnerable to an end to end timing attack.